zxhou/zxhou.github.io/_news/announcement_4.md

 related_posts: false
 ---

-One paper about binary point cloud transformer got accepted to ICRA 2024!
+One paper got accepted to ICRA 2024!